software-students-fall2023/2-web-app-exercise-1-sqrt-5-2/README.md

 ### Default User Accounts

-You can log in with one of the following default accounts to easily view the features of the app.
+You can definitely create a new account, but you can also log in with one of the following default accounts to easily view the features of the app.

 | Email              | Password |
 |--------------------|----------|